 would imagine footings would need to be deeper for high walls but only a trial hole will conclude this.

-- john fenton builder 17th Feb, 2011
+john fenton construction 17th Feb, 2011

 Hi, all councils have different opinions on what is acceptable.
 As previously stated you would be best to involve them as they would still want any alterations to meet building regulations.

 Assured Building Services 17th Feb, 2011

 The works you describe will need planing permission/permitted development, a call to your Local Authority will confirm this.